akariicafe/AkariiCastsScripts/Courses/#1 Setup/Chapter 2: Setting up Theos on macOS.md

 Let’s install Theos on macOS.
 If you’re using Linux or Windows with WSL, you can skip to the next tutorial.

 > **Hint**:<br/>
-> You can find Theos here: https://theos.dev/docs/installation-macos
+> You can find Theos documentation here: https://theos.dev/docs/installation-macos.<br/>
 > You can find Xcode on the App Store here: https://apps.apple.com/app/id497799835.<br/>
 > You can find Xcode on the Developer Portal here: https://developer.apple.com/downloads/applications/.<br/>
 > You can find Homebrew here: https://brew.sh.